Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Bias-Variance Targeted Consensus Mechanism

 \begin{definition}[Optimal consensus mechanism] Fix an input $\{\pi_k\}$.
 The consensus mechanism $\mc C_{\lambda\opt} \in \mbb C$ is optimal for $\{\pi_k\}$ if the aggregated posterior $\pi\opt = \mc C_{\lambda\opt}(\{\pi_k\})$ is $(\ell, \mu, \delta)$-bias tolerable and has minimal variance. \end{definition}

-Intuitively, the optimal consensus mechanism for the set of elementary posteriors $\{\pi_k\}$ is chosen so as to generate an aggregated posterior $\pi\opt$ that has low variance and acceptable level of bias.
-Moreover, because the ultimate goal of the consensus mechanism is to mitigate the look-ahead bias, it is imperative to choose the anchored mean $\mu$ in an appropriate manner.
-As the posterior $\pi_1$ obtained by conditioning on the training set $\mc D_1 = \{(X_t, M_t): t \in T^{train}\}$ carries the least amount of look-ahead bias, it is reasonable to consider the discrepancy between the mean of the aggregated posterior $\pi\opt$ and that of $\pi_1$ as a proxy for the true bias.
+Intuitively, the optimal consensus mechanism for the set of elementary posteriors $\{\pi_k\}$ is chosen so as to generate an aggregated posterior $\pi\opt$ that has low variance and an acceptable level of bias.
+Moreover, because the ultimate goal of the consensus mechanism is to mitigate the look-ahead-bias, it is imperative to choose the anchored mean $\mu$ in an appropriate manner.
+As the posterior $\pi_1$ obtained by conditioning on the training set $\mc D_1 = \{(X_t, M_t): t \in T^{train}\}$ carries the least amount of look-ahead-bias, it is reasonable to consider the discrepancy between the mean of the aggregated posterior $\pi\opt$ and that of $\pi_1$ as a proxy for the true bias.
 The optimal consensus mechanism can be constructed from $\lambda\opt \in \Delta_K$ that solves the following consensus optimization problem \be \ee for some set $\mc Z$.
-Notice that problem~\eqref{eq:prob} shares significant resemblance with the Markowitz's problem: the objective function of~\eqref{eq:prob} minimizes a variance proxy, while the constraint of~\eqref{eq:prob} involves the expectation parameters.
+Notice that problem~\eqref{eq:prob} shares a significant resemblance with the Markowitz problem: the objective function of~\eqref{eq:prob} minimizes a variance proxy, while the constraint of~\eqref{eq:prob} involves the expectation parameters.